MichaelOreillyMor/BaseProject/README.md

 **Unsetup():** Exit method where all the resources takenby the game state are disposed and stop listening to events.

-**GameStateManager** is responsible for loading andunloading each GameState.
+**GameStateManager** is responsible for loading and unloading each GameState.

 **BaseUIGameState** is an important GameState that is worth mentioning.
 It's the base class that gets a UIScreen (Prefab [Canvas +UI components]) from the UIManager and shows it